Mirahmetjan Muzepper

-Mirahmetjan Muzepper (木热合买提江·莫扎帕 (Mùrèhémǎitíjiāng Mòzhāpà); مىرەخمەتجان مۇزەپپەر; born 14 January 1991), also known as Metjan (买提江), is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Chengdu Rongcheng.
-He became the first Uyghur player to play for the China national team in 2018.
+Mirahmetjan "Metjan" Muzepper (木热合买提江·莫扎帕 (Mùrèhémǎitíjiāng Mòzhāpà); مىرەخمەتجان مۇزەپپەر; born 14 January 1991) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Chengdu Rongcheng.
+In 2018, he became the first Uyghur to play for the China national team.

 Club career

 Mirahmetjan Muzepper grew up from a football family with his father Muzepper and grandfather Zunun Mamut both playing within the Xinjiang region.
 At a young age he would quickly draw the attentions of Shandong Luneng and join their youth team where he would win several youth championships, which attracted the interests of Henan Construction who took him on loan at the beginning of the 2010 Chinese Super League season where he would make his senior debut in a league game against Jiangsu Sainty on April 18, 2010 that was a 0-0 draw.

 After a productive season where Mirahmetjan established himself as a regular for Henan he would return to Shandong at the beginning of the 2011 Chinese Super League and would go on to make his first senior appearance for the club in a league game against Chengdu Blades on April 1, 2011 as a substitute Wang Yongpo in a 3-3 draw.
 He would only be able to establish himself as a squad player within the team.
 On 5 January 2014, Mirahmetjan transferred to fellow Chinese Super League side Henan Jianye on a free transfer.
 On 31 December 2016, Henan Jianye officially confirmed that Muzepper had left the club after a disagreement in negotiations for extending his contract.

 On 9 January 2017, Mirahmetjan moved to top tier side Tianjin TEDA.
 He would make his debut in a league game on 4 March 2017 against his former club Shandong Luneng in a 2-0 defeat.
 He would go on to establish himself as an integral member of the team and once he started to play more in midfield he would score his first goal for the club in a league game on 6 May 2018 against Guizhou Hengfeng in a 5-1 victory.

 After three seasons in Tianjin, Mirahmetjan transferred to Shanghai SIPG (later renamed as Shanghai Port) on 17 January 2020.
 On 29 June 2023, Mirahmetjan scored his first goal for the club in a 2-1 away win against Beijing Guoan.